BinaryHippie/asteroid/README.md

 # Asteroid

-Complete guide with [Boot.dev](boot.dev), might come back and complete it.
+Completed guide with [Boot.dev](boot.dev), might come back and complete it.